 Hanoi Train Street is going to be an experience that you will never forget in Hanoi.
-It is one of the most famous things to do in Hanoi.
+It is one of the most famous things to do in the Hanoi Old Quarter.

 There, you will literally stand and sit beside the train as it passes by you.
 The train that you’ll encounter is the train that connects the two major cities in Vietnam, Hanoi from the north and Ho Chi Minh City on the south.

 What’s cool about Hanoi Train Street?
 Informal settlers are not the only ones that live beside the tracks.
 Instead, it is a tourist attraction, and there are restaurants along the railway.
 What’s better?
 The store owners are super friendly, and the food they serve is super delicious!
 All the reviews that I’ve read said the same.